♦ Community Engagement

 • Our manufacturing site in Geelong, Australia conducts community meetings twice a year.
 Advertised through the local media, Geelong residents, local journalists and council representatives attend.
 During the meetings site representatives present data about the site, such as safety information and results of ongoing environmental monitoring.
 Community leaders are provided with the telephone numbers of key site employees and are able to notify them of issues if they arise.
 The site also sponsors a local swim held by the North Shore Residents Group, provides an award for the top engineering graduate from Deakin University, and is actively involved in the Northern Futures Program which provides disadvantaged persons with employment experience.

-• Employees at Geelong also volunteered their time to help give the Northern Bay College a fresh lease of life.
-Situated in Norlane West, the Peacock Avenue Campus lacks funds for projects such as grounds development.
-The school received a real boost in June 2015 when our employee volunteers took on the task of removing years of soft fall to create new garden beds.
-The gardens were then replanted with the assistance of the school’s students.
-This project aligns with the IPL priority area of Education within our Sustainable Communities Policy and is facilitated by Karingal Inc. through its initiative BacLinks, a service that brokers relationships between businesses and community groups.
-The volunteers enjoyed a day of team-building, as well as making a difference to a local school while becoming more aware of some of the challenges that face our local communities.
+• Employees at Geelong volunteered their time to the 2&5 Market Garden, a social enterprise set up to address food insecurity in the Northern Suburbs of Geelong by improving access to affordable, sustainable, fresh and healthy food.
+This project aligns with the IPL priority area of Education within its Sustainable Communities Policy and is facilitated by Karingal Inc. through its initiative BacLinks, a service that brokers relationships between businesses and community groups.
+The volunteers enjoyed a day of team-building, as well as making a difference at the garden while becoming more aware of some of the challenges that face our local communities.

 • Sites regularly participate in community forums, working with local representatives to ensure appropriate plans are in place to mitigate the impact of a crisis situation.
 One example of this is our Big N Fertiliser Depot in Moree, NSW, Australia, which participates in the annual incident planning day with the Moree Shire Plains Council.
 Emergency action plans are established for the Moree community and surrounding area together with the local Fire Brigade.
 On completion, our site holds a BBQ and conducts a debrief meeting, with Moree Police and Ambulance services also attending when possible.
 For more details, see Community Safety.